Jack Sparrow: Characterization

 Depp partly based the character on Pepé Le Pew, a womanizing skunk from Looney Tunes.
 Sparrow claims to have a "tremendous intuitive sense of the female creature," although his conquests are often left with a sour memory of him.
 Former flames, Scarlett and Giselle, usually slap him or anyone looking for him.
 Likewise, Angelica claims that Jack "seduced her and used her".
 His witty charm easily attracts women, and even has Elizabeth questioning her feelings.
 Verbinski noted phallic connotations in Sparrow's relationship with his vessel, as he grips the ship's wheel.
 The Black Pearl is described as "the only ship which can outrun the Flying Dutchman".
 The Freudian overtones continue in the third film when Sparrow and Barbossa battle for captaincy of the Black Pearl, showing off the length of their telescopes, and in a deleted scene, they fight over the steering wheel.
 Sparrow claims his "first and only love is the sea," and describes his ship as representing freedom.
 Davy Jones's Locker is represented as a desert, symbolizing his personal hell.

-In addition to the trickster element, Jack Sparrow was also based on Long John Silver as portrayed in the 1950 Disney Treasure Island adaptation.
+In addition to the trickster element, Jack Sparrow was also based on Long John Silver as portrayed in the 1950 Disney Treasure Island adaptation, and Depp's experiences with Peter Ustinov's Blackbeard's Ghost and the Disneyland ride.
 One thing Elliott and Rossio took from their experience on Treasure Planet, was the simple premise of, "Is Long John Silver a delightful Falstaffian character or a contemptible villain?"
 That idea was something they carried into Jack Sparrow.
 In an article, The Guardian noted that "Nowadays all pirates (though not Somali pirates, interestingly) are in some sense a version of Long John Silver, even when they have got two legs – think of Captain Jack Sparrow."
 In the 2010s, various Turkish newspapers and websites popularised an unverified hypothesis put forth in the monthly Derin Tarih by writer Giles Milton that suggested that Jack Sparrow was inspired by the seventeenth-century English pirate John "Jack" Ward, an idea that was also covered by BBC History Magazine in 2020.